testpress/developer.testpress.in/source/index.md

 --------- | ------- | -----------
 course | string | Filters by course name.
 Ex: IBPS state | string | Indicates state of the exams to return.
-Can be one of: available, upcoming, history
+Can be one of: available, upcoming, history q | string | Filters by exam title.
+Useful to search by exam title.

 ## Get a single exam